varun00391/project_1/README.md

 This is version-1 and it is currently working .
 We have dockerized the API and also the streamlit app.
 Also added JenkinsFile for CICD.

-In version-2, we will be adding API for RAG Based chatbot and few other changes.
+In version-2, added Summarization for youtube videos also